stanford-cs324/winter2022/index.md

 using LaTeX, Microsoft Word, Pages for Mac, or an equivalent program, and submitted as a PDF.
 We strongly encourage you to use LaTeX: there are user-friendly web interfaces like [Overleaf](https://www.overleaf.com/).
+A LaTeX template is provided for you [here](https://www.overleaf.com/read/cvpwnmbyzrwv).

 Projects are due at **11:00 PM (not 11:59 PM) PST on [Gradescope](https://www.gradescope.com/courses/342794)** on the due date.